hexCut/irsap-ha/README.md

 ## Features

 - **Temperature Monitoring**: Sensors display the current temperature of the installed radiators.
 - **On/Off Control**: Switches allow you to turn radiators on or off directly from Home Assistant.
-(Actually not fully working)
 - **Real-time Updates**: Radiator data is updated periodically through API requests to IRSAP.

 ### Data Retrieved from the IRSAP API